© Crown copyright 2015

 Privatisation remains an important priority of the Kuwaiti government.
 PPPs are expected to become the state’s model for infrastructure development.

-3.2 Free trade agreements
+3.2 Kuwait free trade agreements

 Kuwait is a member of the World Trade Organization (WTO).
 A European Union (EU)-GCC cooperation agreement was signed in 1988.
 However, negotiations for a free trade agreement between the EU and the 6 countries of the GCC were suspended by the GCC in 2008.
 Informal contacts have failed to restart negotiations.